Grinnell Glacier Overlook at Glacier National Park reveals a turquoise lake set against jagged, snow-dusted peaks.

 Avalanche Lake vs Grinnell Lake: Which Hike Is Better?

-Choose Avalanche Lake if you want a classic forest hike through old-growth cedars ending at a waterfall-ringed lake — it’s the most accessible and family-friendly trail on the Glacier National Park west side.
-Choose Grinnell Lake if you want open alpine scenery, a surreal turquoise lake fed by glacier meltwater, and the best wildlife-watching in the park.
+Choose Avalanche Lake for a classic old-growth forest hike to a waterfall-ringed lake; choose Grinnell Lake for open alpine scenery, a surreal turquoise glacial lake, and the best wildlife-watching in the park

 Both trails are moderate and doable in a half-day.
 The main differences come down to location (west side vs. east side), crowd levels, and how much elevation and distance you want to cover.
 Per NPS.gov, Avalanche Lake is 2.3 miles one way with 741 ft of gain; Grinnell Lake is 3.9 miles one way with 462 ft of gain — or just 0.9 miles from the upper boat dock if you take the Glacier Park Boat Company ferry across Swiftcurrent Lake and Lake Josephine.